 The Club’s oldest surviving Annual Report is from the 1945-1946 season and is titled the “Fourteenth Annual Report” which has caused some confusion as to the Club’s early origins.
 The Thirty Sixth Annual Report produced in 1967-68 clarifies this with the inclusion of a “Summary of Club History”.

 The Club has had many famous members of the Surf Life Saving community throughout the years, but is best known for the development and first use of the Inflatable Rescue Boat for surf rescues by Club member Warren Mitchell in the 1960’s.
-Inspired by the light weight power craft used for surf rescues during time spent in the UK, on his return to Australia Warren approached Dunlop to arrange for the loan of an inflatable craft and OMC for the loan of a motor.
+While working alone as a lifeguard on a beach in the UK Warren started to think about faster and more efficient methods of rescues than the surfboards he and fellow Australian lifeguards had brought with them from Australia.
+On his return to Australia he furthered a germ of an idea he had of possibly using inflatable boats for surf rescues, by approaching Dunlop to arrange for the loan of an inflatable craft and OMC for the loan of a motor.
 First proposed at an Avalon Beach SLSC Committee meeting in November 1969, and received with much scepticism, Warren persisted with this ambitious project and in the first season of use this prototype IRB performed 11 rescues involving 26 people at Avalon Beach.
 Warren campaigned the potential of this craft up and down the coast and today the IRB (affectionately known as the rubber duck) forms an essential part of rescue equipment in Surf Life Saving Clubs saving hundreds and thousands of lives around the world.
 In 1999 Warren received an OAM in recognition of his contribution to surf rescue.

-The Club today is family oriented, with more than 460 Nippers, and is proud of its reputation for excellence in training and education.
+The Club today is family oriented, with a large Nipper program and is proud of its reputation for excellence in training and education.
 The Club has a number of current State, national and world title holders in surf competition events.
 The Club currently has around 1100 members.